jjloomis/wordpress-adding-content-to-a-news-site/working-with-media/adding-an-image-with-mp3-to-a-post.md

 ## Media Milwaukee

-1. Control-click [this link](http://mediamilwaukee.com/style-guide#imagewithmp3) and choose **Open Link in New Tab** to go directly to the **Image with MP3** section of the Media Milwaukee Style Guide.
+1. Click [this link](http://mediamilwaukee.com/style-guide#imagewithmp3) to go directly to the **Image with MP3** section of the Media Milwaukee Style Guide.
 Use this a reference for how the image with MP3 should look.
 2. [Add the body text to the post](/working-with-text-and-links/working-with-content-in-the-visual-editor.md).
 Press **Return** \(on keyboard\) to create a hard return after the body text.
 3. In the area under the body text, [add the MP3 to the post](/working-with-media/adding-an-mp3-to-a-post.md).
 4. Place the mouse cursor in the upper-left corner of the Editor \(before the body text.\) Press **Return** \(on keyboard\) to create a hard return before the body text.